-BBN theory predicts the universal abundances of D, He, He, and Li, which are essentially fixed by $t \sim 180$ s.
+BBN theory predicts the universal abundances of D, 3He, 4He, and 7Li, which are essentially fixed by $t \sim 180$ s.
 Abundances are, however, observed at much later epochs, after stellar nucleosynthesis has commenced.
-This produces heavy elements such as C, N, O, and Fe ('metals'), while the ejected remains of this stellar processing alters the light element abundances from their primordial values.
-Thus, one seeks astrophysical sites with low metal abundances, in order to measure light element abundances that are closer to primordial.
-For all of the light elements, systematic errors are the dominant limitation to the precision with which primordial abundances can be inferred.
+This produces heavy elements such as C, N, O, and Fe ("metals"), while the ejected remains of this stellar processing alters the light element abundances from their primordial values.
+Thus, one seeks astrophysical sites with low metal abundances in order to measure light element abundances that are closer to primordial.
+For all light elements, systematic errors are the dominant limitation to the precision with which primordial abundances can be inferred.

-BBN is the only significant source of deuterium, which is entirely destroyed when it is cycled into stars [32].
-Thus, any detection provides a lower limit to primordial D/H, and an upper limit on $\eta{10}$ ; for example, the local interstellar value of D/H = $(1.56 \pm 0.40) \times 10^{-5}$ [33] requires $\eta{10} \leq 9$ .
-The best proxy to the primordial value of D is its measure in distant and chemically unprocessed matter where stellar processing (astration) is minimal [32].
-This has become possible with the advent of large telescopes, but after two decades of observational efforts we have only about a dozen determinations [34-43].
-High-resolution spectra reveal the presence of D in high-redshift, low-metallicity quasar absorption systems via its isotope-shifted Lyman- $\alpha$ absorption features; these are, unfortunately, usually obscured by the Lyman- $\alpha$ forest.
-The available D measurements are performed in systems with metallicities from 0.1 to 0.001 Solar where no significant astration is expected [35].
-In the best-measured systems, D/H shows no hint of correlation with metallicity, redshift or the hydrogen column density N(H) (= $\int{los} n_H ds$ ) integrated over the line-of-sight through the absorber.
-This is consistent with the measured D/H being representative of the primordial value.
+BBN is the only significant source of deuterium, which is entirely destroyed when it is cycled into stars [34].
+Thus, any detection provides a lower limit to primordial D/H, and an upper limit on η{10} ; for example, the local interstellar value of D/H = $(1.56 \pm 0.40) \times 10^{-5}$ [35] requires $\eta{10} \leq 9$.
+The best proxy to the primordial value of D is its measure in distant and chemically unprocessed matter, where stellar processing (astration) is minimal [34].
+This has become possible with the advent of large telescopes, but after two decades of observational efforts we have only around a dozen determinations [36-49].
+The available D measurements are for systems with metallicities of $(0.001 - 0.03) \times$ Solar where no significant astration is expected [37].

+High-resolution spectra reveal the presence of D in high-redshift, low-metallicity quasar absorption systems via its isotope-shifted Lyman- α absorption features, though, unfortunately, these are usually obscured or contaminated by the Lyman- α forest of hydrogen features.

-The first measurements in 'damped' Lyman- $\alpha$ systems (DLAs: $N(\text{H}) > 10^{20} \text{ cm}^{-2}$ ) [34,36] showed that D/H can be measured in this class of absorbers where the Lorentzian damping wings of Lyman- $\alpha$ and Lyman- $\beta$ (if relatively uncontaminated by Lyman- $\alpha$ clouds) provide a precise H column density.
-Subsequently DLA systems have been found that also show resolved higher members of the Lyman series.
-Systems with a particularly simple kinematic structure are desirable to avoid uncertainties with complex, only partially resolved components.
-Recently a DLA showing 13 resolved D I absorption lines has been analyzed together with 4 other suitable systems.
-This provides a strikingly improved precision over earlier work, with a weighted mean of log(D/H) = -4.597 \pm 0.006, corresponding to [37]
+Damped Lyman- α systems (DLAs: $N(\text{H}) > 5 \times 10^{20} \text{ cm}^{-2}$) correspond to sightlines through dense regions in high-z galaxies.
+These systems make possible a precise measure of the hydrogen column density by means of the Lorentzian damping wings of Lyman- α and Lyman- β (if relatively uncontaminated by Lyman- α clouds)[36, 38].
+Systems with a simple kinematic structure are desirable to avoid uncertainties with complex, only partially resolved components.
+A few DLA systems show D lines resolved up to the higher members of the Lyman series.
+Recent determinations [40, 42], and reanalyses [41, 49], provide strikingly improved precision over earlier work.
+There are now 10 good measurements which provide a weighted mean of log(D/H) = -4.590 \pm 0.004, i.e.:

-$$D/H|{p} = (2.53 \pm 0.04) \times 10^{-5}.$$ (24.2)
+$$D/H|{p} = (2.569 \pm 0.027) \times 10^{-5}.$$ (24.2)